 George’s background is in genomics and data science.
 He received his bachelor's degree from the University of Pennsylvania, and his doctorate from Yale University.
-Following an academic career, he began his career at NIH in 2009 with NIGMS.
-In 2011 George was appointed as Director of the newly formed Office of Portfolio Analysis in DPCPSI, and now leads a team of analysts, data scientists, and software developers to enable data-driven decision-making.
+In 2011, George was appointed as Director of the newly formed Office of Portfolio Analysis in DPCPSI, and now leads a team of analysts, data scientists, and software developers to enable data-driven decision-making.

 Sharon is a Communications professional with 28 years of experience at NIH.
 She provides the Office with expert administrative support and invaluable institutional knowledge of NIH.
 She is the primary contact for OPA and secretary for Dr. Santangelo.
 She handles all administrative issues in order to keep the Office moving forward.